- Tiếng Việt

 Legal Rights and Protections for Certain Employment or Education-based Nonimmigrants – Notice: Informational Pamphlet is Now Available!

 The William Wilberforce Trafficking Victims Protection Reauthorization Act (WWTVPRA) of 2008 was signed into law on December 23, 2008, by the President.
 The Act makes several changes to nonimmigrant visa classification criteria, visa processing requirements, and the grounds for inadmissibility under INA section 212(a)(2)(H).

 The changes under this provision of this law, relate to the legal rights of certain employment or education-based nonimmigrants under Federal immigration, labor, and employment laws.
 Additionally, this law outlines the information to be provided to certain nonimmigrants about their rights, protections and available resources.
-When working or studying in the United States temporarily, we want to ensure each nonimmigrant is aware of his/her rights, as well as protections and resources available, To learn more, review the Nonimmigrant Rights, Protections and Resources pamphlet, Online version or Printer double-sided version.
+When working or studying in the United States temporarily, we want to ensure each nonimmigrant is aware of his/her rights, as well as protections and resources available.
+To learn more, review the Nonimmigrant Rights, Protections and Resources pamphlet.
 Information on this topic is also available to nonimmigrant visa applicants in the employment and education-based visa webpages on this site.

 Defense of Marriage Act Notice

 Starting immediately, same-sex spouses and their children are equally eligible for nonimmigrant derivative visas.
 Same-sex marriages are now valid as long as the marriage is recognized in the place where the marriage was registered.
 A same-sex marriage is valid for immigration purposes even if the couple intends ultimately to reside in one of the 37 states that do not recognize same-sex marriages.
 The same-sex marriage is valid even if the applicant is applying in a country in which same-sex marriage is illegal.